VladimirTechMan/salsa-format-spec/README.md

 ###1.1 Why not HAR?

-The HTTP Archive (HAR) format is, indeed, very similar to ALSA.
+The HTTP Archive (HAR) format is, indeed, somewhat similar to ALSA.
 Actually, ALSA was greatly inspired by HAR.
 But HAR was created largely with the HTTP specifics in mind.
-And it is tailored for HTTP, and not so much towards capturing traces of arbitrary web-signaling protocols.
+And it is tailored for HTTP, and not so much towards capturing and handling traces of arbitrary text-based signaling protocols used by VoIP and web-applications.
 This is why ALSA is proposed.
 (As a quick note: It is very easy to combine the "log" root entry of the HAR format and the "alsa" root entry of the ALSA format inside one parent JSON object, shall that be practically useful.)

 ##2 Conformance requirements